Meet Leadoo: A Lead-Driven Marketing Platform

 Introducing the emerging lead-driven marketing company Leadoo!

-As the CEO, Mikael de Costa described the platform, Leadoo engages people who are already on the way to take action, personalise and visit in a very easy and seamless way that helps people to increase conversions rapidly.
+Mikael de Costa, the CEO, described the platform as “Leadoo engages people who are already on the way to take action, personalise and visit effortlessly and seamlessly, which helps people increase conversions rapidly.”

-The information exchange in Leadoo is room-based, not an AI or an ML-based platform because it is difficult to create proper chatbots and when you are on the sales field, the customer support section will be 10% on the business side and 90% represents the sales generation.
-As an interpretation for the user experience, designing the conversation, helping to create the right conversation is more valuable rather than inserting an empty box as a user experience tool.
+The information exchange in Leadoo is room-based, not an AI or an ML-based platform because it is difficult to create proper chatbots.
+When you are in the sales field, the customer support section will be 10% on the business side and 90% represents the sales generation.
+As an interpretation for the user experience, designing the conversation, helping to create the right conversation is more valuable than inserting an empty box as a user experience tool.
 Santtu Kottila, CMO & Co-Founder, expresses Leadoo’s distinction from similar tools as “a unique mix of conversational technology, conversion tools and data capturing.”
 He explains, “we have a clear value proposition to deliver more online leads and sales, that is also really quick to showcase in action.
 People are always willing to invest in results, and being really results, meaning sales, oriented makes us different.”

-About funding and investment, Leadoo has their 1st investment in Finland when they’re 10 months old however they planned to grow organically and smaller as it doesn’t matter.
-However de Costa realized that there is a lot of competition in the industry and growing fast and doing better than last year means important, rather than bootstrapping.
+About funding and investment, Leadoo has their 1st investment in Finland when they’re 10 months old; however, they planned to grow organically and smaller as it doesn’t matter.
+However, de Costa realized that there is a lot of competition in the industry and growing fast and doing better than last year means important, rather than bootstrapping.

 Entrepreneurship & Leadership